Shims for Bathroom Projects like Fixing and Installing Toilets, Vanities, and More!

-Wobble Wedges® are ideal for projects in wet-rooms like bathrooms because our plastic shims won’t be affected by water.
+Wobble Wedges® shims are ideal for bathroom projects in wet-rooms because our plastic shims won’t be affected by water.
 Our plastic shims are rot-, mold-, and warp-proof, making them perfect to use where water and humidity are high.
-Below we break down some of the ways that you can use Wobble Wedges® to fix or remodel your bathroom.
+Below we break down some of the ways that you can use Wobble Wedges® plastic shims to fix or remodel your bathroom.

 Fixing a Wobbly Toilet